pbhat99/headSpace/README.md

 # headSpace tools for nuke
-   This includes various pythhon tools & nuke Grizmos to work as a efficient compositor.
+   This includes various python tools & nuke Grizmos to work as a efficient compositor.
 All tools are tested on nukex 12 & nukex14 on windows 11 OS environment.
 Some of the tools & Grizmos are tweaked for my needs & ease of use from my perspective.
 I will try to keep it updated when the new version of tool is released.
 Most of the tools are sourced from [Nukepedia](https://www.nukepedia.com/) & I don't own them.

 ## Installation:
  1. Copy the entire directory to your nuke plugin path (Suggested .nuke folder in your user folder) [More info...](https://support.foundry.com/hc/en-us/articles/207271649-Q100048-Nuke-Directory-Locations)